danieltnaves/url-shortener/README.md

 ## How to use the application?

-The easiest way to use the application is using [Swagger UI](http://localhost:8080/swagger-ui.html "http://localhost:8080/swagger-ui.html") to do HTTP request, but you can use any HTTP client (Postman, cURL, etc).
+The easiest way to use the application it's through [Swagger UI](http://localhost:8080/swagger-ui.html "http://localhost:8080/swagger-ui.html") to do HTTP requests, but you can use any HTTP client (Postman, cURL, etc).

  ### Sample HTTP requests using cURL